WHAT ESM COMPANIES are SAYing

 The admission process

 An admission document is prepared prior to admission to the ESM.
-Your ESM advisor oversees its preparation and it is published and filed with the ISE.
+Your ESM advisor oversees its preparation and it is published and filed with us.

 What is an admission document?